Analytical Study on the Exposedness of Potential Positions for External Human-Machine Interfaces: Methods

-Since all vehicle models were made by a third-party, it is important to consider the dimensions of the virtual vehicles with the real counterpart of those vehicles to ensure accuracy.
-Adjustments were made to the size of the vehicles to more closely resemble their real-life equivalents.
+Since all vehicle models were made by a third-party, it is important to compare the dimensions of the virtual vehicles with the real counterpart of those vehicles to ensure accuracy.
+Adjustments were made to the size of the vehicles to more closely resemble their real-life equivalents, if available.
 A comparison of both can be see in Table \ref{tab:dimensions_table}.

-The model has eight possible positions for vehicles. \begin{itemize} \item \textbf{On the Road:} Three of the positions are on the left side (Fig. \ref{fig:simulation_diagram}(a to d)(1 to 3)) and three on the right side (Fig. \ref{fig:simulation_diagram}(a to d)(5 to 7)).
+The program has eight possible positions for vehicles. \begin{itemize} \item \textbf{On the Road:} Three of the positions are on the left side (Fig. \ref{fig:simulation_diagram}(a to d)(1 to 3)) and three on the right side (Fig. \ref{fig:simulation_diagram}(a to d)(5 to 7)).
 Vehicles in each set of positions face in the same direction, forming a line.
-For this work, the American driving direction was used (right side), so vehicles on the west side of the image drive towards the south, while those on the east side drive northward. \item \textbf{Exiting Alleyway:} Two of the positions place the vehicle intersecting with the sidewalk, facing towards the road (Fig. \ref{fig:simulation_diagram}(a to d)(4,8)).
-This emulates vehicles turning into the road, as well as vehicles driving across the intersection. \end{itemize}
+For this work, the American driving direction was used (right side), so vehicles on the left side of the image drive towards the south, while those on the right side drive northward. \item \textbf{Exiting Alleyway:} Two of the positions place the vehicle intersecting with the sidewalk, facing east (Fig. \ref{fig:simulation_diagram}(a to d)(4)) or west (Fig. \ref{fig:simulation_diagram}(a to d)(8)) towards the road.
+This emulates vehicles turning into the road, as well as vehicles driving over the intersection. \end{itemize}

 The front of the spawned vehicles are aligned with the pivot point they are placed in.
 To ensure that vehicles wouldn't overlap, the specific position of each of the six pivots on the main road varies depending on the size of the vehicle being evaluated.
 Table \ref{tab:vehicle_positions} shows the distance between pivots for each size category, while Fig. \ref{fig:simulation_diagram} illustrates them.